 Knowing what is going on between the baby and the mother at the inlet or other diameters of the pelvis and what we can do to help when help is indeed appropriate.
 This is explained in the low-cost download, Spinning Babies® Quick Reference.

-Occasionally the pelvic shape sets the fetal position.
+Occasionally a pelvic shape sets the fetal position.
 But this, I believe, is secondary to soft tissue “balance.”
-The android pelvis and platypelloid pelvis don’t accommodate posterior presentations.
+Some pelvises don’t accommodate posterior presentations.
 The baby must rotate or will not drop into the pelvis.
-But the baby in around pelvis shape (gynecoid) may.
-A baby in the Anthropoid pelvis (longer front to back) can fit while Occiput Posterior (given average muscle balance) When the mother can re-angle her pelvis to let the baby in (See steep inlet in Is baby engaged?).
+When the mother can re-angle her pelvis to let the baby in (See steep inlet in Is baby engaged?).
 A birth stool, posterior pelvic tilt, and standing and leaning over a dresser feels right.

 Rarely, a pelvis is too small to let the baby enter the pelvis.
 When a pelvis is too small its called CephaloPelvic Disproportion (CPD, or baby’s too big).
 Rickets, injury or an actually too-big-baby may be the cause here.
 CPD is rare but does exist.